barrettotte/candlestick-mic/README.md

 Again, I don't know what I'm doing so I just did trial and error.

 To finish the project I finalized my circuit, soldered it to protoboard, and designed/3D printed an enclosure.

+To use it, I just plug in the headphone and microphone jack to the front panel of my computer.

 ![enclosure_open](assets/enclosure_open.jpg)